wavesjs/waves-audio/docs/api.md

 ## interface

-Interface used by teh current master
+Interface used by the current master

 ## transportStartPosition